linode/docs/docs/guides/development/react/how-to-deploy-a-react-app-on-centos-8/index.md

 image: Deploying_a_React_Application_on_Centos_8_1200x631.png
 modified_by:
   name: Linode
-title: "How to Deploy a React Application on CentOS 8"
+title: "Deploying a React Application on CentOS 8"
-h1_title: "Deploying a React Application on CentOS 8"
+title_meta: "How to Deploy a React Application on CentOS 8"
 contributor:
   name: Linode
 external_resources: